forderud/ComSamples/README.md

 * DLL-based server: `regsvr32.exe <server-name>.dll` and `regsvr32.exe /u <server-name>.dll`
 * EXE-based server: `<server-name>.exe /regserver` and `<server-name>.exe /unregserver`

-### Security
-Most security settings for a COM server can be configured through [AppID](https://learn.microsoft.com/en-us/windows/win32/com/appid-key) registry entries.
-The [COM Elevation Moniker](https://learn.microsoft.com/en-us/windows/win32/com/the-com-elevation-moniker) can furthermore be used to request startup of a COM server in an elevated process.
-See the [RunInSandbox](https://github.com/forderud/RunInSandbox) project for how to configure security sandboxing and elevation with COM.

 ### Memory management rules (for C++)
 Rules:
 * [Rules for Managing Reference Counts](https://learn.microsoft.com/en-us/windows/win32/com/rules-for-managing-reference-counts).
 Can use smart-pointers like [`CComPtr<T>`](https://learn.microsoft.com/en-us/cpp/atl/reference/ccomptr-class) or [`_com_ptr_t<T>`](https://learn.microsoft.com/en-us/cpp/cpp/com-ptr-t-class) to ease access.